Why Is My Fish Tank Cloudy After Water Change (& Solutions)

 After a water change, most of the cloudiness should settle by itself within a day, especially if it is just a bacterial bloom or disturbed sediment.
-Bacterial blooms will be feeding on the tiny particles of dissolved organic compounds.
-The free-floating bacteria making your aquarium water cloudy will begin to die when their food source runs out.
+Bacterial blooms feed on tiny particles of dissolved organic compounds.
+The free-floating bacteria making your aquarium water cloudy begin to die when their food source runs out.

-Turning off the tank filter for a few hours or diffusing the filter flow will help the sediment settle back to the bottom much more quickly.
+Turning off the tank filter for a few hours or diffusing the filter flow helps the sediment settle back to the bottom much more quickly.

-Bacterial blooms are quite common, mostly during a fish tank cycle, and then disappear as the water parameters stabilize.
+Bacterial blooms are common, mostly during a fish tank cycle, and disappear as the water parameters stabilize.

 If you are experiencing algae blooms after a water change, the best course of action is to perform another partial water change to remove as much waste as possible along with some of the algae.
 It would be best if you also kept the tank light off throughout the night so as not to encourage more algae growth.

-If you have live plants, they will need regular cleaning to prevent algae from building up on them which can become quite difficult to remove without the use of a chemical dip.
+If you have live plants, they will need regular cleaning to prevent algae from building up on them, which can become quite difficult to remove without using a chemical dip.

 If you have a tank filter that is not removing the smaller particles from the water which are feeding the algae, you can add an extra layer of finer filter media inside the filter housing, which should trap these very fine particles.

-Feeding your fish less food or less often is another way to reduce organic waste buildup.
+Feeding your fish less food less often is another way to reduce organic waste buildup.
 Uneaten food and fish poop are major causes of spikes in ammonia which can cause bacterial blooms.
-Ammonia is also very toxic for your fish, will encourage algae growth, and reduce oxygen levels in the tank.
+Ammonia is also very toxic for your fish, it encourages algae growth and reduces oxygen levels in the tank.